The Voices of Our People

 This week we visit with Livia Manywounds from Tsuut'ina Nation.
 Livia is a Rodeo competitor, dancer and journalist.
 Livia talks about her parents, their experience at residential school, and the push to learn both the Navajo and Dene languages.

 This week we visit with Edna Bad Eagle and Tobias Provost from Piikani Nation.
 They talk about growing up in the powwow and Rodeo circuit, and the importance of learning the language.

-This week, we feature part 2 of our interview with Michif Elder, Marie Schoenthal.
+This week, we feature part two of our interview with Michif Elder, Marie Schoenthal.
 Marie talks about the challenges of growing up in a Metis family, growing up in the 40s and 50s in rural Saskatchewan, and how only later in life she’s become comfortable sharing her heritage and culture.